Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 Note that $v \le w$ means that $v_i \le w_i$ for all $i$.
 For any stratum $Z \le Y$ we define

 where $\pr: \Z^{n_Z} \rightarrow \Z^{n_Y}$ is the projection induced by $\beta_{ZY}$.
-In the bounded case it is set identically zero if $v_i < N$ for any $i$.
+In the bounded case it is set identically zero if $v_i < N$ for some $i$.
 For all other strata $Z$ the functor $((v)_{Y,*}V)_Z$ is set identically zero.
-The so defined object $(v)_{Y,*}V$ satisfies conditions 1.\@ and 2.\@ of the definition of the Fourier-Jacobi category \ref{DEFFJ}. \end{PAR}
+The so defined object $(v)_{Y,*}V$ together with the obvious isomorphisms satisfies conditions 1.\@ and 2.\@ of the definition of the Fourier-Jacobi category (Definition~\ref{DEFFJ}). \end{PAR}

 \begin{PAR} For each stratum $Y$ and each $N \in \Z$, there are exact restriction functors

 which have an {\em exact left-adjoint}

 which is given by the natural inclusion (or, in other words, by extension by zero or left Kan extension for the individual $F_Z$). \end{PAR}